From Seeds to Sprouts: Tips for Growing Onions

 How to harvest onion seeds:

 You can harvest onion seeds and use them in the future.
 Once the onion tops start to turn brown it’s time to harvest the seeds.
-Simple clip the flowering head off the stalk a few inches below the head and place them in a paper bag.
+Simply clip the flowering head off the stalk a few inches below the head and place it in a paper bag.

 How To Store Onions: